The Mickey Mouse Club: Scheduling and air times

 The series ran on ABC Television for an hour each weekday in the 1955 and the 1956 seasons (from 5:00 - 6:00 pm ET), and only a half-hour weekdays in 1957, the final season to feature new programming.
-Although the show returned for a 1958 season and these programs were repeats from the first two seasons, recut into a half-hour format.
+Although the show returned for a 1958 season, these programs were repeats from the first two seasons, recut into a half-hour format.
 The Mickey Mouse Club was featured on Mondays, Wednesdays, and Fridays, and Walt Disney's Adventure Time, featuring reruns of The Mickey Mouse Club serials and several re-edited segments from Disneyland and Walt Disney Presents, appeared on Tuesdays and Thursdays.

 Cancellation

 Although the show remained popular, ABC decided to cancel it after its fourth season ended, because Disney and the ABC network could not come to terms for its renewal.
 The cancellation of the show in September 1959 was attributed to several factors: the Disney studios did not explain high profit margins from merchandise sales, sponsors were uninterested in educational programming for children, and many commercials were needed to pay for the show.
 After canceling The Mickey Mouse Club, ABC also refused to let Disney air the show on another network.
-Walt Disney filed a lawsuit against ABC, and won the damages in a settlement, the following year; however, he had to agree that both the Mickey Mouse Club and Zorro could not be aired on any major network.
-This left Walt Disney Presents (initially titled Disneyland, later retitled Walt Disney's Wonderful World of Color when it moved to NBC) as the only Disney series which was left on prime time until 1972 when The Mouse Factory went on the air.
-The prohibition which prevented major U.S. broadcast networks from airing the original Mickey Mouse Club (or any later version of it) was disputed when Disney acquired ABC in 1996.
-Although it would not air on ABC again, Disney ran it on the Disney Channel's "Vault Disney" block from 1998 to 2002.
+Walt Disney filed a lawsuit against ABC, and won the damages in a settlement the following year, but he had to agree that both the Mickey Mouse Club and Zorro could not be aired on any major network.
+This left Walt Disney Presents (initially titled Disneyland, later retitled Walt Disney's Wonderful World of Color when it moved to NBC) as the only Disney series that was left on prime time until 1972 when The Mouse Factory went on the air.
+The prohibition, which prevented major U.S. broadcast networks from airing the original Mickey Mouse Club (or any later version of it), was disputed when Disney acquired ABC in 1996.
+Although it would not air on ABC again, Disney ran it on Disney Channel's "Vault Disney" block from 1998 to 2002.

 Australian tour

 Although the series had been ended in America, many members of the cast assembled for highly successful tours of Australia in 1959 and 1960.
-The television series was very successful in Australia and was still running on Australian television.
+The television series was very successful in Australia, and was still running on Australian television.
 The cast surprised Australian audiences, as by then they had physically matured and in some cases, bore little resemblance to the cast of youths with whom Australians were so familiar.
 Mainstream television did not reach Australia until 1956, so the series screened well into the 1960s when the back catalog expired.